39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (c) Extinct volcano

-(d) Plateau in a volcanic region
+(d) Plateau in a volcanic area

-(a) Their formation depends on heat and pressure
+(a) They depend on heat and pressure

 (b) They are crystalline